• Skip to primary navigation

 Chilling a mug of coffee in the freezer.

-If you'd prefer to make your drink with hot coffee, then I'd recommend using coffee ice cubes instead of regular ones ... that way your coffee won't be diluted and watery tasting.
-To make coffee ice cubes, simply fill an ice cube tray with leftover coffee, then freeze overnight.
+Don't have time to let the coffee cool in the freezer?
+If you'd prefer to make your drink with hot coffee, then I'd recommend using coffee ice cubes instead of regular ones ... that way your coffee won't get diluted and end up watery tasting.
+They're easy to make with leftover coffee.

-In the morning, stir a few coffee ice cubes into your freshly-brewed coffee.
+In the morning you can stir a few cubes into your freshly-brewed coffee.
 The cubes will cool off your coffee without watering down the flavor like regular ice would.
 Once your coffee has cooled, stir in sugar and milk to taste, then top off with regular ice or more coffee ice cubes.

 Stirring sugar, milk, and ice into coffee.